2023 Best Geological & Earth Sciences Schools in the New England Region

 Full Geological & Earth Sciences at University of Connecticut Report

-University of Rhode Island landed the #8 spot in the 2023 rankings for the best geological and earth sciences programs.
-Located in the suburb of Kingston, URI is a public school with a fairly large student population.
+With a ranking of #8, University of Rhode Island did quite well on this year’s best schools for geological and earth sciences students.
+Located in the large suburb of Kingston, URI is a public school with a fairly large student population.

-Bridgewater State University came in at #9 in this year’s edition of the Best Geological & Earth Sciences Schools in the New England Region ranking.
-Located in the large suburb of Bridgewater, Bridgewater State is a public school with a medium-sized student population.
+With a ranking of #9, Bridgewater State University did quite well on this year’s best schools for geological and earth sciences students.
+Located in the suburb of Bridgewater, Bridgewater State is a public school with a medium-sized student population.

 Geology majors at Bridgewater State take out an average of $25,250 in student loans while working on their egree.